Protik49/Real-Time-Operating-Systems-RTOS-/README.md

 ```

 ## RTOS Architecture
-The structural design and component organization of an RTOS create a robust foundation for real-time operations.
-From kernel components to task state management, each architectural element plays a vital role in ensuring deterministic behavior.
+The structural design and component organization of an RTOS create a solid foundation for real-time operations.
+From kernel components to task state management, each architectural element plays a vital role in ensuring its deterministic behavior.

 ### Kernel Components